 Batting aside a protest by the American Civil Liberties Union and four other groups, the Board of Estimates today approved the sale of $148 million in bonds for the Port Covington project in South Baltimore.

-Mayor Bernard C. “Jack” Young and his two appointees, acting City Solicitor Dana Moore and acting Public Works Director Matt Garbark, denied the ACLU protest and approved the sale of tax increment TIF bonds requested by Weller Development.
+Mayor Bernard C. “Jack” Young and his two appointees, acting City Solicitor Dana Moore and acting Public Works Director Matthew Garbark, denied the ACLU protest and approved the sale of tax increment TIF bonds requested by Weller Development.

 They took action after Colin Tarbert, president of the Baltimore Development Corp.
 (BDC), insisted that the original rationale of the development – to serve as a platform for a new global campus of Under Armour – was never “contingent” or “relevant” to the financing package.